YRE International Competition

 The Young Reporters for the Environment International Competition is open to those aged 11-25 participating as individuals or groups of young people through their school, college, university, Scout Group, or youth group.
 The YRE programme is run by FEE's national member organisation, who runs the programme and/or National Competition.
 All the entries to the YRE International Competition must first be submitted through the National Competition in each YRE member country.
 Students may submit more than one type of submission to different media categories.

-Participant criteria:
+Participant eligibility:

 Students from International Schools that are registered as Eco-Schools.